Small Cell Lung Cancer: The Basics

 - Sputum cytology (looking at your phlegm for cancer cells).

-- A PET scan and an MRI scan of the brain are often done to look at other parts of the body where lung cancer can spread.
+- A PET scan and an MRI scan of the brain are often done to look at other parts of the body to check if the cancer has spread.

 - Looks at a piece of the lung for cancer cells.